Why Do We Conduct Phase 1 Desk Top Studies?

 What is a Phase 1 DTS?

-A Phase 1 Desk Top Study is a review of all available published information relating to a site’s historical, environmental, and geological setting.
+A Phase 1 Desk Top Study (or Desk Study) is a review of all available published information relating to a site’s historical, environmental, and geological setting.
 The purpose of this review is to determine an initial risk rating to plan the following stages of investigation.
 This is done by identifying any potential ground or environmental related hazards that can pose a potential risk to human health and controlled waters.

 Carrying out these studies often saves time and money by identifying potential contamination risks at an early stage, which helps to quickly establish how to proceed with any site investigation, or whether a site investigation is not required.